Milan-Torres/Tetris-CLI/README.md

 ## Installation
- Go in the [Release](https://github.com/Milan-Torres/Tetris-CLI/releases) section and download the latest binary.
+ Go to the [Releases](https://github.com/Milan-Torres/Tetris-CLI/releases) section and download the latest binary.
 Afterwards, open a terminal and run the program

 ## Features
  ### Stash